Research output per year

-Current research includes developing projects that use technology to develop inclusive and interactive experiences and exploring at how new technology affects social interactions.
-In her work REPLICAS she has been experimenting with multiple Twitter feeds and sending text messages in real time to audiences throughout the live performance to see how different mediums can convey separate sets of information and how these can provide emotional counterpoint to the action onstage.
-REPLICAS premiered at the Stockton International Riverside Festival and Middlesbrough Institute of Modern Art in the summer of 2016.
+Jennifer Essex's current research focuses on developing projects that leverage technology to create inclusive and interactive experiences, exploring how new technologies impact social interactions.
+In her work "REPLICAS," she devised methods to send real-time text messages to audiences during live performances, investigating how different mediums can convey separate sets of information and provide emotional counterpoints to onstage action.
+"REPLICAS" premiered at the Stockton International Riverside Festival and Middlesbrough Institute of Modern Art in the summer of 2016.

-Jennifer has a special interest in sound and music as they relate to the choreographic process.
-She was selected as one of four artists in residence at he National Choreographic Centre to explore collaborative process between choreographers and composers under the mentorship of Kim Brandstrup.
+Jennifer has a special interest in the relationship between sound, music, and the choreographic process.
+She was selected as one of four artists in residence at the National Choreographic Centre to explore collaborative processes between choreographers and composers under the mentorship of Kim Brandstrup.

 Researching benefits of dance for people living with dementia